dhhyi/meetup-ngrx-selector-memoization/README.md

 - selectors (and OnPush change detection) require immutability

+  - example for mutable change + fix

 - projector creates new output that semantically doesn't change

   - "same" array returned on `filter`

+- why selector with props should be (and is) deprecated
+  - just one memoization for multiple parameters -> unusable if used for more then one parameter in same context